mekkablue/Glyphs-Scripts/README.md

 * **Report top anchors:** Report the y positions of all *top* anchors into the Macro Panel.
 Useful to see if a top anchor is not exactly where it should be.

 ## Arabic
-* **Add entry and exit:** Adds entry and exit anchors for cursive attachment in selected glyphs.
+* **Add Entry and Exit:** Adds entry and exit anchors for cursive attachment in selected glyphs.
 By default, it places the exit at (0, 0) and the entry at a node at RSB if such a node exists.
 Please adjust for your own needs.
-* **Align all Arabic double marks in current master:** Substitute for automatic alignment in Arabic double marks.
+* **Align All Arabic Double Marks in Current Master:** Substitute for automatic alignment in Arabic double marks.
 Goes through all Arabic compound mark ligatures in the current master, and aligns all the mark components according to their anchor positions (top, _top, and bottom, _bottom).
 * **AXt Converter:** Converts the MacRoman glyph names (used in legacy AXt fonts) into nice names as employed by Glyphs.
 Attention: the script is still a work in progress.
 Suggestions are very welcome in the Wiki: https://github.com/mekkablue/Glyphs-Scripts/wiki/AXt-Converter
-* **Fix Arabic anchor order in ligatures:** Fixes the order of *top_X* and *bottom_X* anchors to RTL.
+* **Fix Arabic Anchor Order in Ligatures:** Fixes the order of *top_X* and *bottom_X* anchors to RTL.
 In files converted from a different format, it sometimes happens that *top_1* is left of *top_2*, but it should be the other way around, otherwise your mark2liga will mess up.
 This script goes through your selected glyphs, and if they are Arabic ligatures, reorders all anchors to RTL order, at the same time not touching their coordinates.

 ## Components
 * **Align All Components:** Fakes auto-alignment in glyphs that cannot be auto-aligned.
 * **Align Accents Only:** Aligns accents without the need to use Automatic Alignment.
 Useful if you have an individually placed base glyph and want to update the accent positions.
-* **Delete all components:** Deletes ALL components in selected glyphs.
+* **Delete All Components:** Deletes ALL components in selected glyphs.
 Be careful or use TimeMachine.
 You have been warned.
 * **Diacritic Ligature Maker:** For selected ligatures with appropriate anchors (top_1, top_2, etc.), all possible diacritic variations are created.
 E.g., from A_h, the script can produce Adieresis_h, Aacute_h, A_hcircumflex, Adieresis_hcircumflex, etc. For preparing the anchors, try the *Anchors > Insert Anchors into Ligatures* script.
-* **Enable** and **Disable alignment:** Enables or disables automatic alignment for all components on visible layers in selected glyphs.
+* **Enable** and **Disable Alignment:** Enables or disables automatic alignment for all components on visible layers in selected glyphs.
 Does the same as the command in the context menu, but you can do it in one step for many glyphs.
 * **Modify Components:** In selected glyphs, replaces accents with their dot suffix variant where possible. *Needs Vanilla*
 * **New Tab with Unaligned Compounds:** Opens a new tab containing all glyphs that have components that are not autmatically aligned.
 Lists them for every master, so your font should contain all glyphs necessary for writing your font master names.
 * **Rebuild Components:** Moves outlines to background, then tries to rebuild the glyph with components in the foreground.
 Tries to position the accents as precisely as possible.
 Useful for rebuilding a decomposed font.